 Monthly Heartworm, Intestinal Parasite, Flea, and Tick Prevention

 This encompasses the general recommendations for a feline annual exam.
 We may recommend further labwork or diagnostics depending on your cat’s age and the physical exam.
 Bringing your cat to the vet can help to keep your pet happy and healthy for as long as possible.
 Just because your cat is primarily indoors does not mean that they are not at risk of disease and that they don’t need regular preventative care exams.
 We are happy to see you for an initial visit without vaccinations if you wish and we can come up with a plan to keep your cat’s visits with us as low stress as possible.
-We would love to meet your feline family members, let us help you provide them with top level medical care here at Dogwood Vet Clinic.
+If you live in Louisville, Prospect or Crestwood, Kentucky we would love to meet your feline family members, let us help you provide them with top level medical care here at Dogwood Vet Clinic.